-MOTION: I move that the Commission approve Coastal
+MOTION: I move that

-Development Permit No. 6-03-067 pursuant to the staff
+I move that the Commission approve Coastal Development Permit No. 6-03-094 pursuant to the staff recommendation.

-recommendation.

 STAFF RECOMMENDATION OF APPROVAL:

 Staff recommends a YES vote.
 Passage of this motion will result in approval of the permit as conditioned and adoption of the following resolution and findings.
 The motion passes only by affirmative vote of a majority of the Commissioners present.